1,000+ Opportunities

 ramey@kohler. com or call KFI at 920-458-1972

-Based on current listing details, eligibility includes: Tax-exempt public charities under Section 501(c)(3) of the Internal Revenue Code or public institutions such as schools and governmental entities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Eligible applicants must be classified as tax-exempt public charities (Internal Revenue Code Section 501(c)(3)) or public institutions such as schools or governmental entities.
+Confirm the full requirements in the official notice before applying.